acute-technology-inc/aqvisa-grpc/examples/python/README.md

 Before excuting `client.py`, please replace the `address` variable with your own ip and port.
-You can obtain those values from the DSO / LA software.
+You can obtain those values from the DSO / LA application.

 ```
 python client.py